LIMON100/DA/mAP/readme.md

 1. Annot your custom validation dataset
 2. Convert the xml file into csv file
 3. Test the custom validation dataset and create extra column name CONFIDENCE

+## Change the appropiate COLUMN name into xml_to_csv.py file and then run it.